state-alchemists/zrb/docs/concepts/template-rendering.md

 # Task Attributes

-All template objects are accessible from Task Properties that allows Jinja Templating.
+All template objects are accessible from the following Task Properties.
+When in doubt, you can check on the properties annotation.
+Anything with `JinjaTemplate` are renderable.

 ## BaseTask

-The following attributes are rendered as Jinja Template:
+Zrb renders the following attributes as Jinja Template:

-- `should_execute`
+- `should_execute` (`Union[bool, JinjaTemplate, Callable[..., bool]]`)

 Example: